TeskaLabs/CatVision-Docs/README.md

 If you have any question or trouble, please chat with our [support team](https://tawk.to/chat/5978bc920d1bb37f1f7a5f6a/default/?$_tawk_popout=true) online or drop us an email at [team@catvision.io](mailto:team@catvision.io).
 We are ready to help you and we typically respond within minutes.

+## Structure

+This is a submodule of `teskalabs-docs` repository.
+Site's layout and docs index page can be edited in `teskalabs-docs` repository.

+## Deployment

+For deployment instructions please refer to `teskalabs-docs` respository.

 ## Product of TeskaLabs

 CatVision.io is a product of [TeskaLabs](https://www.teskalabs.com).

 ![TeskaLabs]({{site.url}}/catvision/assets/images/teskalabs-logo.png)

-## Layout

-Site's layout can be edited in `teskalabs-docs` repository.

-## Deployment

-For deployment instructions please refer to `teskalabs-docs` respository.